Stvff/MIV/docs/plugins.md

 This API is expected to change to allow for more advanced features.
 Also it's not done yet.
 It will soon have a versioning system to allow MIV to detect out-of-date plugins.

-## Registration
-The `registration_procedure()` provides information about what the plugin can read.
-The integer that the function returns is how many more times it should be called by MIV.
-If the plugin provides 3 file formats, it returns 2 after the first time it has been called, then 1 after the second, and 0 after the third.

 ## Lifecycle
 On program startup, the plugins folder is read, and `registration_procedure()` is called for every plugin.
 Then, when an image is opened, MIV compares the file extension and magic number to all registered file extensions and magic numbers.\